ansri23abuzar/Royal-Electronics-Store/README.md

 A special thanks to **Daksh Sir** and the **Ujjwalit Development Programme** for the guidance, lessons, and learning experience throughout the internship.

 **Thank you for being a part of my development journey.** 🚀

 ---

+## License

+This project is for educational purposes as part of the **UDP Web Development Training & Internship Program 2026**.

+---